-ONMS' International MPA Capacity Building Team (IMPACT) was created to help establish connections among protected area practitioners around the world, and to share best practices, experiences, and expertise.
-The program works in six regions and many countries around the world.
+ONMS' International MPA Capacity Building Team (IMPACT) helps connect protected area practitioners around the world, and to share best practices, experiences, and expertise.
 Tailored to share best practices in the management of MPAs and MPA networks and the specific needs of each country or region over a multi-year period, this program directly impacts and improves daily resource management efforts, addressing a wide range of management issues from management plan development to sustainable tourism to marine spatial planning.

 ONMS and the MPA Center are engaged in the following egional collaborations that support MPA networks:

 - Commission for Environmental Cooperation – North American MPA Network (U.S., Canada and Mexico)